avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 # Acknowledgements {#Acknowledgements}
 {: numbered="false"}

-This draft would not be possible without the support of a great number of contributers.
+This draft would not be possible without the support of a great number of contributors.
 We thank Stavros Kousidis, Robert Hulshof, Falko Strenzke and Orie Steele for allowing us to use their statements regarding composite signatures.
 TBD.